 Writing an adoptive family profile is one of the most important things you will do in the adoption process.
 This is essentially an open and honest letter to a birth mother, sharing who you are and why you want to adopt her child.

-This profile or letter will be what a birth mother uses to evaluate you and decide whether you are a good match or not.
+This profile or letter will be what a birth mother uses to evaluate you and decide whether you are a good connection or not.
 This sounds like one of the most important interviews of your life, and it is, but it should also be honest and open.
 Your adoptive family profile should be an authentic representation of you and your family.
 Let’s look at topics to cover in this important adoptive family profile.

 One of the first things a birth mother will do is look at a photo of you.
 This picture should be a high quality image with bright colors.
 It should depict you in a natural state.
 Some adoptive parents choose to use a professional photograph taken by a studio.
 Others may opt for a photo showcasing their favorite hobby, talent, or with a large family group.
 This isn’t a popularity contest, but it is best to give the birth mother a few pictures that represent who you are as a whole.
 If you love cooking, playing with dogs, and traveling, be sure to incorporate these subjects in a few pictures to give the birth mother a well-rounded idea of your favorite things.